Search results for:

 The 20W15A Snapshot also brought about Cracked Nether Bricks.
 You can crack these bricks by smelting them within a furnace.

-Chiseled Nether Bricks are a new variation of nether bricks that are made with 2 nether brick slabs.
+Chiseled Nether Bricks are a new variation of nether bricks that are made with two nether brick slabs.

 There are even blocks of gilded Blackstone that have gold chunks in them.
 Players can actually mine those gold nuggets when the Blackstone is broken up.
 You can build stairs, slabs, or walls of Blackstone.